spathan1985/student-dropout-prediction-end-to-end-ml-project/README.md

 # 🎓 Student Dropout Risk Prediction

-An end-to-end machine learning project to **predict which students are at risk of dropping out** of high school or college — built using **Pandas, LightGBM, MLflow, FastAPI, Docker, and AWS Lambda**.
+An end-to-end machine learning project to **predict which students are at risk of dropping out** of high school or college — built using **Pandas, LightGBM, MLflow, FastAPI, Docker, and AWS Elastic Container Service**.

 ---